istio/istio/pilot/doc/service-registry.md

 ### 3. Service versions

-Each version of a service can be differentiated by a unique set of tags associated with the version.
-Tags are simple key value pairs assigned to the instances of a particular service version, i.e., all instances of same version must have same tag.
+Each version of a service can be differentiated by a unique set of labels associated with the version.
+Labels are simple key value pairs assigned to the instances of a particular service version, i.e., all instances of same version must have same tag.
 For example, lets say catalog.mystore.com has 2 versions v1 and v2.

-Lets say v1 has tags gitCommit=aeiou234, region=us-east and v2 has tags
+Lets say v1 has labels gitCommit=aeiou234, region=us-east and v2 has labels
 name=kittyCat,region=us-east.
 And lets say instances 172.16.0.1
 ..
 171.16.0.5 run version v1 of the service.

-These instances should register themselves with a service registry, using the tags gitCommit=aeiou234, region=us-east, while instances 172.16.0.6 ..
-172.16.0.10 should register themselves with the service registry using the tags name=kittyCat,region=us-east
+These instances should register themselves with a service registry, using the labels gitCommit=aeiou234, region=us-east, while instances 172.16.0.6 ..
+172.16.0.10 should register themselves with the service registry using the labels name=kittyCat,region=us-east

 Istio expects that the underlying platform to provide a service registry and service discovery mechanism.
-Most container platforms come built in with a service registry (e.g., kubernetes, mesos) where a pod specification can contain all the version related tags.
-Upon launching the pod, the platform automatically registers the pod with the registry along with the tags.
+Most container platforms come built in with a service registry (e.g., kubernetes, mesos) where a pod specification can contain all the version related labels.
+Upon launching the pod, the platform automatically registers the pod with the registry along with the labels.
 In other platforms, a dedicated service registration agent might be needed to automatically register the service with a service registration/discovery solution like Consul, etc.